UPDATED January 12, 2026

 Upcoming Closures

-- EPCOT’s Frozen Ever After will temporarily close for refurbishment on January 26th, 2026, and reopen in February 2026 with updates to the Anna, Elsa, and Kristoff Audio-Animatronics figures.
+- EPCOT’s Frozen Ever After will temporarily close for refurbishment on January 26th, 2026, and reopen on a date to-be-announced in February 2026 with updates to the Anna, Elsa, and Kristoff Audio-Animatronics figures.

 Disney’s Hollywood Studios